-The new version introduces five different MSEGs, new capabilities for our Clip Launcher, an overhaul to our browsers, and upgrades to the entire modulation system, such as the ability to control track- and project-level parameters and to expand modulators with pop-out windows.
-These new devices and features offer the ability to draw your own envelopes and LFOs as well as innovative possibilities for live performance.
+Bitwig announces that Bitwig Studio 5 is now officially released.
+The new version comes with five different MSEGs, new capabilities for our Clip Launcher, an overhaul to our browsers, and upgrades to the entire modulation system, such as the ability to control track- and project-level parameters and to expand modulators with popout windows.
+These new devices and features offer the ability to draw your own envelopes or LFOs and innovative possibilities for live performance.
+We've also added a new sound package and a full song by bass music producer and DJ Chee that's available as a Bitwig project file.